osxmidi/LinVst/README.md

 To make

+Remove -DVESTIGE from the makefiles to use the VST2 SDK (by default the VST2 SDK is not required).

-The plugininterfaces folder contained within the VST2_SDK folder, needs to be placed in the LinVst files folder. https://www.steinberg.net/en/company/developers.html
+If using the VST2 SDK then the plugininterfaces folder contained within the VST2_SDK folder, needs to be placed in the LinVst files folder. https://www.steinberg.net/en/company/developers.html

 Wine libwine development files.